-• Strong winds are mostly associated with storms, storm surges or effects of cyclones in various cyclonic regions e.g., cyclones affecting the Indian Ocean region.
-Strong winds can cause fallen trees, broken branches, fallen electricity poles, flying objects of all sorts, damaging roofs and windows of buildings etc.
+Strong winds are mostly associated with storms, storms surges or effects of cyclones in various cyclonic regions e.g. cyclones affecting the Indian Ocean region.
+Strong winds can cause fallen trees, broken branches, fallen electricity polls, flying objects of all sorts, damage roofs and windows of buildings etc.

-If the local meteorological authority issues a warning alert regarding strong winds
+If the local meteorological authority issues an warning alert regarding strong winds:-DOS

-· Listen to national radio for the alert message or if you have an internet connection
+• Listen to national radio for the alert message or if you have internet connection verify for any news alert on CREDIBLE official social media network or check for alert received via SMS, WhatsApp etc.

-- Once you are informed of the alert, if you are at your accommodation establishment contact the management immediately for instructions on what to do - · As much as possible avoid going outdoors - · Close all your doors and windows - · If you are already outdoors, stay away from mountainous and forest areas as fallen trees or branches may hit you.
+• Once you are informed of the alert, if you are at your accommodation establishment contact the management immediately for instructions on what to do.

+• As much as possible avoid going outdoors.

+• Close all your doors and windows.

+• If you are already outdoor, stay away from mountainous and forest areas as fallen trees or branches may hit you.

-- DO NOT leave your accommodation establishment when there are strong winds without informing the management of your establishments of your whereabouts - DO NOT go to forests or mountainous areas where there has been a warning of fallen trees/branches or flying objects. - DO NOT go on nature trails when there are strong winds as fallen branches and other similar debris can fall on you and cause serious to fatal injuries to your person
+• Do NOT leave your accommodation establishment when there are strong winds without informing the management of your establishment of your whereabouts.

+• Do NOT go to forests or mountainous areas where there has been warning of fallen trees/branches or flying objects.

+• Do not go on nature trails when there are strong winds as fallen branches and other similar debris can fall on you and cause serious to fatal injuries to your person.